 There is no question as to whether declaring bankruptcy can be overwhelming.
 A declaration of bankruptcy affects your credit.
-It can also affect your image and your reputation.
+It can also affect your image and reputation.
 However, it can also improve your life short term.
 For instance, it will prevent creditors from contacting you by phone and mail.
 There are several other pros and cons that will help you decide if filing for Chapter 7 is a choice for you.

 The Bankruptcy Will Remain On Your Credit Report